The effects of leaflet material properties on the simulated function of regurgitant mitral valves: Discussion

 \subsection{Overall findings}

 In the present work, we sought to understand how uncertainty and variation in heart valve leaflet mechanical properties influence FE-derived predictions of valve function and mechanics.
-We found that the relative ordering of the magnitude of functional and mechanical metrics across range of MV morphologies was consistent when a tissue extensibility within 15\% of the baseline model was employed.
+We found that the relative ordering of the magnitude of functional and mechanical metrics across a range of MV morphologies was consistent when a tissue extensibility within 15\% of the baseline model was employed.
 This suggests that geometry is the dominant determinant of metrics of valve function and mechanics within this range of variation in material properties.

-We explored how variations in material coefficients influenced FE metrics and comparisons across functional and dysfunctional MV morphology.
+We explored how variations in tissue extensibility influenced FE metrics and comparisons across functional and dysfunctional MV morphology.
 As expected we noted that each individual MV geometry had similar stress and strain contours, with differing magnitudes, as constitutive model parameters were varied.
-Despite the clear influence of varied constitutive model parameters on the FE predictions, the relative ordering of the functional metrics was maintained across a range of leaflet material properties within 15\% of the baseline mitral model stretch ratio.
+Despite the clear influence of the gradual increase of tissue extensibility on the FE predictions, the relative ordering of the functional metrics was maintained across a range of leaflet material properties within 15\% of the baseline mitral model stretch ratio.
 Further, the relative ordering of functional metrics for dysfunctional valves with increasing regurgitation severity was preserved across the leaflet material properties defined in this work.
 These results suggest that meaningful qualitative insights into the immediate (\textit{i.e.,} functional metrics) and long-term (\textit{i.e.,} mechanical metrics) valve function can be obtained in the absence of precise knowledge of leaflet tissue properties.
+This finding further supports the further development and validation of image-derived patient-specific computational modeling to inform the optimization of valve repair, as discussed further below.